CollinBradford/IntroducingCaptan/ConnectingEverything/ConnectingEverything.md

 ## Ping Test

 Now we will try to connect to the captan board to verify that everything is working well.
+Please note that the ping test will only work if you have the right firmware currently running on the Captan board.
+If no one else has downloaded the software, you will have to do it before you can try pinging the board.

 First, open Wireshark and start monitoring the connection with your captan board.
 This will let us see everything being sent and received to the board.
 Next, open the command line and type `ping 192.168.133.2` .
 If you get a response, the board is working and you can connect to it.
 Go ahead and look at Wireshark.
 You can see the ping requests and the responses from the captan board.

+If the ping test does not work, check your connections and IP addresses.
+If that does not work, the next thing to try is flashing the firmware to the FPGA.

 ##Setting up the Control Software

 Now that we can connect to the captan board, we need to set up the control software which makes it easier to control the captan board.
-The windows software can be downloaded from the firs resource link below.
+The windows software can be downloaded from the resources folder.

 The software comes in three parts: captan master, captan controller, and captan gui.
 This makes it easy to control multiple captan boards on multiple computers all on the same network.
 They each need to be started in order with different settings.
 I will walk you through them here.